-and others have $\mathbb{E}[white_i]$ close to 1, as can be seen in Figure 3.
-Results are presented in Table 3.
+Results for one aggregate data set generated according to the joint distribution of exercise 3 are presented in Table 3.
 As expected, bounds on each parameter in Column 3 are relatively narrow on the parameters for which the conditioning population is well-represented in the data.
 Notably relative to the second exercise, bounds on the first parameter are wider and bounds on the second parameter are narrower.
 This suggests that there is a trade-off between obtaining narrow bounds on a single parameter and obtaining narrow bounds on multiple parameters.
-Loosely, the groups with $\mathbb{E}[white_i]$ close to 0 help to make bounds on the second parameter narrow but make bounds on the first parameter wider.
+Intuitively, the groups with $\mathbb{E}[white_i]$ close to 0 help to make bounds on the second parameter narrow but make bounds on the first parameter wider.